 Welcome to the world of tulip mania in the Keukenhof Gardens.
 Enjoy endless aromatic fields of color as you walk among thousands of flowers.
 The incredibly colorful Keukenhof, the name meaning "kitchen garden", covers 84 acres decorated with over 800 varieties of tulips.
 The colors burst from lane to lane stretching out into the horizon, filling your view with delicious purples, pinks, yellows and blues.
 A visit to these enchanting gardens is filled with silky petals and fragrant air letting you breathe in that romantic feeling that comes with receiving the perfect bunch of flowers.

 It’s all about the bulbs

 Keukenhof knows how to capture your attention with its themed gardens, flower festive parades and family-friendly activities.
 Explore a whole spectrum of magic in bloom with new creations and formations at every turn.
-Each year a theme is chosen and 2018 is the year of Romance in Flowers, with famous artists and designers as source of inspiration for the flower bulb mosaic.
+Each year a theme is chosen and 2019 is the year of Flower Power, with famous artists and designers as source of inspiration for the flower bulb mosaic.

 Tiptoeing around the tulips